 The Group does not hold any credit derivatives to offset its credit exposure.
-In December 2015 the Company refinanced its working capital needs with BOM utilizing an invoice financing facility, together with other facilities.
+The Company has an invoice financing facility for Australia provided by the Bank of Melbourne together with an overdraft facility in its 100% owned Germany based subsidiary, Compumedics Germany GmbH.
 Details of which can be found at Note 15.
 These financing activities do not affect this analysis of credit risk summarised here.